 In order to achieve the second of these goals: enhancing inclusion and equity for everyone in the workplace, Agency leaders will champion and enable staff participation in initiatives that work toward the betterment of the Agency’s efforts in DEI and actively engage with these groups to operationalize their recommendations and efforts.
 Agency leadership will establish and enhance training and capacity-building opportunities for all staff, including managers and supervisors, on diversity fundamentals, bias, and principles of inclusion -- all of which contribute to a respectful, safe, and inclusive work environment that enhances retention.

 The third goal of the strategy is to achieve strengthened accountability for promoting and sustaining a diverse workforce and an inclusive Agency culture.
-To achieve this goal, the Agency will consistently apply DEI principles across program and management operations; all leaders at the Agency will be required to show evidence of their support for DEI at USAID; performance management efforts at the Agency will promote accountability to create and sustain a diverse and inclusive workplace at all staff levels; and, finally, Agency efforts to promote DEI will be informed by workforce data and principles of transparency.
+To achieve this goal, the Agency will consistently apply DEIA principles across program and management operations; all leaders at the Agency will be required to show evidence of their support for DEIA at USAID; performance management efforts at the Agency will promote accountability to create and sustain a diverse and inclusive workplace at all staff levels; and, finally, Agency efforts to promote DEIA will be informed by workforce data and principles of transparency.